 We finally made it back to the north coast and stopped at another beach taverna called Seven Souls.

-We were served Coca-Cola classics by a heavy set 12-year-old getting his first tilt at the working world.
+We were served Coca-Cola classics by a chubby 12-year-old getting his first tilt at the working world.
 We tipped him a half-euro.
 Buckle up kid, only 50 more years of this.

-We arrived in Chania a little early for our Airbnb host so we parked by the water and ate a weird baguette.
+We arrived in Chania early for our Airbnb host so we parked by the water and ate a weird baguette.
 Joe kept calling it “an Italian tuna.”
 I have no idea why.

 We chilled for a bit and then headed to old town Chania on foot.
 When we stepped outside, we finally got a sunset.

-We got down to old town Chania which is behind an old defensive wall.
-It’s a ring of restaurants and bars surrounding this little bay.
-A wall almost completely encircles the bay and there’s a lighthouse at the end of the wall.
+Old town Chania is behind an old defensive wall and sports a ring of restaurants and bars surrounding a little bay.
+A lighthouse watches the mouth.
 As a wise man once said, “It has charm out the wazoo.”

 We ate dinner at a place called Tamam which served us our favorite dish of the trip, a simple lamb kebab.